alljoyn/cdm/README.md

 $ make
 </pre>
 #### Notes:
-  The QController isn't built with the other samples as it has a dependency on Qt5 and needs to be build manually<br>
+  The QController isn't built with the other samples as it has a dependency on Qt5 and needs to be built manually<br>
   The QController can be built for windows but it isn't actively supported at this stage.